civilservicelgbt/civilservicelgbt.github.io/_publications/2022-04-14-business-plan.md

 ## Latest updates

-This business plan was updated to reflect our latest plans and performance on 14 April 2022.
+This business plan was updated to reflect our latest plans and performance on 26 October 2022.

 ## How this will be delivered